cavoirom/nxv/modules/web/src/content/blog/2021/openbsd-vpn/index.md

 * An OpenBSD installation.
 * iked is installed by default.
+* a self-signed Root CA.
+* a server certificate and keypair.
+* a client certificate and keypair.

 ## Step 1 · Generate CA, certificate and keypair in PEM format